 Now you know the basic Texas indictment requirements, the difference between charged and indicted, and which returns an indictment.

 Regardless of your legal knowledge, you still need the help of an attorney to guide you through your case after an indictment.
-Please contact The Law Offices of Seth Kretzer today to get started.
+Please contact The Law Offices of Kretzer and Volberding P.C. today to get started.